tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     topology only in its final layers, a deep one spreads topological changes more evenly across all layer.

-Black and Sanyal, _Underlying flag polymatroids_: http://arxiv.org/pdf/2207.12221

-    Abstract.
-We describe a natural geometric relationship between matroids and underlying flag matroids by relating the geometry of the greedy algorithm to monotone path polytopes.
-This perspective allows us to generalize the construction of underlying flag matroids to polymatroids.
-We show that the polytopes associated to underlying flag polymatroid are simple by proving that they are normally equivalent to certain nestohedra.
-We use this to show that polymatroids realized by subspace arrangements give rise to smooth toric varieties in flag varieties and we interpret our construction in terms of toric quotients.
-We give various examples that illustrate the rich combinatorial structure of flag polymatroids.
-Finally, we study general monotone paths on polymatroid polytopes, that relate to the enumeration of certain Young tableaux.

 Negut, _Category O for quantum loop algebras_: http://arxiv.org/pdf/2501.00724

     Abstract.
 We generalize the Hernandez-Jimbo category O of representations